CAFP Online Education is Your Resource for Continuing Medical Education

 Family physicians can count on accredited CME to provide a protected space to learn and teach without commercial influence.
 Participation in accredited CME helps physicians meet requirements for maintenance of licensure, maintenance of certification, credentialing, membership in professional societies, and other professional privileges.

 CAFP has been recognized by the Accreditation Council for Continuing Medical Education (ACCME) as an exemplary provider of CME achieving Accreditation with Commendation since 2007.
-Only 21 percent of ACCME-accredited providers achieve accreditation with commendation.
+Only 17% of ACCME-accredited providers achieve accreditation with commendation.
 This six-year award recognizes the quality of the educational activities and the initiatives sponsored by the organization, which are intended to foster leadership, encourage collaboration with other stakeholders.
 It recognizes excellence in integrating CME into efforts to improve professional practice and quality of care and exemplary adherence to the standards for accreditation.

 Accredited organizations are responsible for demonstrating they meet all requirements for delivering independent CME that accelerates learning, change, and improvement in health care, including the standards for independent content and management of commercial support.
 CAFP meets ACCME’s standards for commercial support, which means that all our education is free of commercial influence and bias.